AdaCore/gpr/doc/gpr_reference/source/gprconfig.rst

   value, so ``ada,,zfp`` is equivalent to ``language:ada,runtime:zfp``.

 ``--fallback-targets``
-  When no compiler is found for the requested target, also search for native toolchains of a different architecture.
-Useful on systems where a cross-compiler is registered under a different target triple.
+  When no compiler is found for the requested target, also search for toolchains recorded as fallbacks, such as a compatible native target of a different architecture.

 Knowledge base